Staying Ahead of the Competition During (and After) COVID-19

 The goal of a technical audit is to analyze your software, security, user management, speed, and high-level search and optimization strategies.
 An audit looks at the factors that affect your user conversion, like slow page speed and broken links, and the factors that affect your site’s Google ranking, like your user experience.

 Though troubleshooting any issues found in your audit will undoubtedly take time and resources, the improvements help you grow your user conversions and achieve a better Google ranking.
-Tech audits can be done through automated tools like My Web Audit or a web development firm (like us).
+Tech audits can be done automatically with tools that Inspry, as your web development firm can set up and implement to get the best information about your site.

 In addition to a general site audit, make sure to take a deep dive into pieces like Google Search Console (GSC).
 GSC is a free platform that analyzes how Google crawls your pages, highlighting mobile optimization issues or other “dings” to your website.
 GSC analysis ensures that Google can easily read your pages and considers you an authority in your industry or with certain keywords.